 Welcome to the Limited Editions Club and The Heritage Press Imagery (or the George Macy Imagery; whatever you prefer).
-I have a personal collection of over 100 books (plus checked out titles from various library systems), and am constantly looking to add to my shelves, so there will not be a shortage of material to display here!
-In time, I hope this will become one of the major sites for collectors of these books.
+I have a personal collection of books (plus checked out titles from various library systems), and am constantly looking to add to my shelves, so there will not be a shortage of material to display here!
+Over the past ten years, this blog has become one of the major sites for collectors of these books, something I take great pride in.

 1) A picture of the book’s cover, with a separate shot of the slipcase (if I have it) in order to show what the book was likely encased with upon original release.
 If the book’s spine is particularly fascinating, I’ll include it, too.